Interfaces + Open Design / Foundation

 01

 Start with this video's job: Postman staff engineer Ruben Casas argues that now that models like GPT-5.2 and Opus 4.5 write high-fidelity UI code, generative UI is escaping static components — he lays out a spectrum of static, declarative, and fully generative UI, explains why on-the-fly LLM-generated interfaces need a sandboxed distribution model (which MCP apps provide), and predicts the future is collaborative shared artifacts rather than fixed windows.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:45, where the video says: “repeat.
 And this is what I call the poor man's by coding.
 And we have come a long way.
 It kind of worked.
 It was very exciting.
 You could get models to could actually build some UI for...”

 02